Zero paid placements. No brand can pay to rank higher on Simscanner.

 Sourced differences

 How these verdicts are decided.
 Each card cites the sourced facts behind it.
-Numeric category scores, per-country plan detail and review signals stay pending, so cards that turn on those read "Pending verification" rather than naming a winner.
+Numeric category scores, per-country plan detail and review signals stay pending, so cards that turn on those read "Modelled estimate" rather than naming a winner.

 Broadest country coverage